shanlyvong/shanlyvong/README.md

 - I study at UNC Chapel Hill with a background in Neuroscience and Computer Science 🧬
 - I have experience in Java, Python, C+, HTML/CSS/Flask, R, and Matlab (but we all know Python rocks!) 💻
 - I've done internships at Bank of America (SWE) and the UNC MD/PhD Program (research)
-- Some of my interests include scientific research (especially the intersection of Neuroscience and Computer Science), AI, algorithmic bias, computing ethics, and NLP 🥼
+- Some of my interests include scientific research (especially the intersection of Neuroscience and Computer Science), computational neuroscience, neuro-oncology, and computing ethics 🥼

 ✨ Fun Facts! ✨
-- I love reading: my favorite author is Octavia Butler 🔥
-- I am an avid-hyphen-enthusiast ➖
+- Currently Reading: The Wretched of the Earth by Frantz Fanon
 - I'm currently training for a marathon! 📣

 <!---